wp-plugins/jquery-collapse-o-matic/readme.txt

 == Frequently Asked Questions ==

 = How dose one use the shortcode, exactly? =
-'[expand title="title goes here" id="optional-id-goes-here"]this is where content, including other shortcodes, goes.[/expand]'
+[expand title="title goes here" id="optional-id-goes-here"]this is where content, including other shortcodes, goes.[/expand]

 = Can one of the expands auto-expand based on an anchor tag in the url? = Yes, just do this:
-1. Give the expand a specific id in the short code: '[expand title="title goes here" id="monkey"]this is where content, including other shortcodes, goes.[/expand]'
+* Give the expand a specific id in the short code: [expand title="title goes here" id="monkey"]this is where content, including other shortcodes, goes.[/expand]
-1. Use the id as and anchor in the URL: http://www.twinpictures.de/your-page/#monkey
+* Use the id as and anchor in the URL: http://www.twinpictures.de/your-page/#monkey

 = Is Galato the same as Ice Cream? =
 No. Not even close.